Krupa monastery

-The Krupa Monastery (Манастир Крупа) is a Serbian Orthodox monastery on the Krupa River in Croatia.
-It is the oldest Orthodox monastery in Croatia.
+The Krupa Monastery (Манастир Крупа) is the 17th century Serbian Orthodox monastery on the Krupa river in Croatia.
+It is one of the oldest Orthodox monasteries in Croatia, alongside Krka and Dragović monasteries.

 Location

 It is located on the southern slopes of the Velebit mountain, halfway between the towns of Obrovac and Knin.

 History

-According to the folk story, the monastery was built in 1317 by monks from Bosnia, with the financial support from the Serbian king Milutin.
-However, the monastery has older Gothic windows and Orthodox monastery was probably founded by immigrating monks only around 1642.
+According to the folk tradition, the monastery was built in 1317 by monks from Bosnia with the financial support from the Serbian king Milutin, later renovated by King Stefan Dečanski and Emperor Dušan, and in the 15th and 16th centuries endowed by Saint Angelina of Serbia.
+However, as the monastery has Gothic-style windows which was uncommon for the Orthodox Church, it was suggested the monastery was probably built by immigrating monks around 1642.

-Supposedly during the reigns, King Stefan Dečanski and Emperor Dušan renovated the monastery.
-In the 15th and 16th centuries, the monastery was endowed by Saint Angelina of Serbia.
+Cretan priest Ioannis Apakas painted four "throne icons" for the iconostasis in c.1600.
 Georgije Mitrofanović painted the walls in 1620–22.
 In the 1760s, Serbian writer and educator, Dositej Obradović, lived and worked in Krupa, while in the 1860s, major Serbian realist author, Simo Matavulj, lived and was educated in the monastery.
 Gerasim Zelić also lived there in the 18th century.
 It was completely renovated in 1855.